tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/letters-and-notes/philosopher-s-information-concerning-limbo.md

 ---
+tags: [source]
-{title: Philosopher's Information Concerning Limbo}
+title: Philosopher's Information Concerning Limbo
 ---

 Dear those who would cross the endless chaos,

 You ask how to go, and how to remain long enough to do work, in Limbo, the place without shores.
 Though I do not enter such a place, for my bonds do not allow it, I keep my watch and see all that passes too and fro, and compile this guide to from the footsteps of those who travel into chaos.